akka/akka/akka-docs/src/main/paradox/typed/cluster.md

 #### Joining configured seed nodes

-When a new node is started it sends a message to all seed nodes and then sends join command to the one that answers first.
-If no one of the seed nodes replied (might not be started yet) it retries this procedure until success or shutdown.
+When a new node is started it sends a message to all seed nodes and then sends a join command to the one that answers first.
+If none of the seed nodes replies (might not be started yet) it retries this procedure until success or shutdown.

 You can define the seed nodes in the @ref:[configuration](#configuration) file (application.conf):